 Former ELLs, students who have become proficient in English and have exited out of ELL status in the previous two years, tend to outperform the general population, demonstrating that when ELLs are given proper language instruction they can be very successful in school.
-Four year graduation rates for former ELL students were 83.3% for the 2003 cohort; 74.2% for the 2004 cohort; and 77.4% for the 2005 cohort, as compared non-ELLs whose graduation rates were 71.1% for the 2003 cohort; 72.7% for the 2004 cohort and 73.6% for the 2005 cohort.
+Four year graduation rates for former ELL students were 83.3% for the 2003 cohort; 74.2% for the 2004 cohort; and 77.4% for the 2005 cohort, as compared non-ELLs whose graduation rates were 71.1% for the 2003 cohort; 72.7% for the 2004 cohort.